Adaptive thresholding for wavelet-based nonparametric heteroskedastic variance estimation on the sphere: Background and preliminary results

 \subsection{Besov spaces on the sphere}

-We recall the definition of spherical Besov spaces and their characterization through needlet coefficients.
-For detailed constructions and proofs, see, among others, \cite{WASA}.
-Let \( f \in L^r(\mathbb{S}^2) \) admit the needlet expansion given by \eqref{eqn:needf}.\\ Besov spaces on the sphere can be defined via approximation errors by suitable classes of smooth functions.
-Given a scale of functional classes \( \mathcal{G}_t \), depending on hyperparameters \( t \in T \subseteq \mathbb{R}^q \)), we define
+We recall the formal definition of spherical Besov spaces and their equivalent characterization in terms of needlet coefficients.
+For rigorous constructions, structural properties, and detailed proofs, we refer the reader to~\cite{bcd11,BKMP09,WASA}.
+Let $f \in L^r(\mathbb{S}^d)$ admit the needlet tight-frame expansion given by \eqref{eqn:needf}.